Fishermen in Kerala

-At nighttime, these fisherman take their boats and stretch out long nets out into the water in a semi-circle formation.
-Early the next morning they line up in an almost tug of war style formation to slowly drag the incredibly heavy net in.
-Two lines of about 8 men tug each side of the net until it is completely ashore along with their catch.
+At nighttime, these fisherman take their boats and stretch long nets out into the water in a semi-circle formation.
+Early the next morning they line up in an almost tug of war style formation to slowly drag the heavy net in.
+Two lines of eight men tug each side of the net until it is completely ashore along with their day’s catch.

-I was taken aback at how backbreaking and strenuous their job is, but also how amazing their group’s spirit was.
-They work in a very systematic fashion.
+I was taken aback at the sheer physical strength and stamina needed to perform their job.
+More impressive though was their amazing spirit.
+The fishermen work in a very systematic fashion as they bring the net in.
 Every few minutes the man in the back of the line shifts to the front with everyone else falling back one position.
 This all happens as the group’s leader shouts out chants which the men respond to in unison.
 While the sound is not quite musical, it is most definitely enchanting.

 Traveling is about finding observations and experiences that make for long lasting memories.
 Experiences that are more than the cheap recreation of local culture that so many tourists see.
 I am truly grateful to have seen these fishermen in an unaltered and real environment.
 Their life is no doubt difficult, but their spirit is both amazing and inspiring.
 I have seen such a spirit in the eyes of so many people who suffer through difficult lives, yet somehow find a happiness that eludes so many who live in a more modern way.

 We are not hear to judge or compare ourselves or our lives with those of others, but simply to observe, grow and learn.
 Although my time on the beach with the fishermen was short, they did inspire me.
-Looking back I am a little disappointed that I did not take them up on their offer to try pulling in the net myself.
-Live and learn I guess.
+Looking back I am a little disappointed that I did not take them up on their offer to work along side them.
+Live and learn.

 Capital One Venture X Business earns 2X miles on everyday purchases plus up to 10X in bonus categories.
 You also get access to Capital One lounges plus an annual travel credit & anniversary bonus.
 Right now you earn bonus_miles_full.